“What should I expect to

 Back-to-BASICS means no one is a number or limited to being a spectator.

-In everything we do, we work hard to create opportunities for everyone to contribute ideas, talents, and more.
+In everything we do, we work hard to create opportunities (not requirements) for everyone to contribute ideas, talents, and more.

 Here are a few ways we work to be a true community.